OpenHFT/Chronicle-Map/README.md

   time it is accessed, The off heap proxies are able to read and write into the off heap data structures directly, this reduced serialisation can give you a big performance boost.
-Below we show you how you can work directly with the off heap entries.
+See the example below which demonstartes how you can work directly with off heap entries.

 ``` java
 ChronicleMap<CharSequence, BondVOInterface> map = ChronicleMapBuilder